mihailfox/proxmox-openapi/docs/architecture-low-level.md

 - `scripts/prepare-openapi-release.mjs` reads cached IR and snapshot files, computes SHA-256 digests, inspects `CHANGELOG.md`, and writes both a staged directory (`var/openapi-release/proxmox-openapi-schema-<tag>`) and release notes.
-It shells out to `git tag` to resolve previous versions.
+It shells out to `git tag` to resolve previous versions, fetches the prior release notes when cached artifacts are unavailable, embeds an `openapi-stats` marker for machine-readable baselines, and falls back to the `## Unreleased` changelog section whenever the tagged entry is still pending.
 - `scripts/prepare-pages.mjs` verifies a Vite build exists, copies the OpenAPI bundle into `dist/openapi`, adds a `404.html` fallback, and mirrors the result into `var/pages/` for GitHub Pages deployment.